aravind-sadharani/chandraveena/src/blog/sitar-surbahar-chandraveena/index.md

 ## Credits

 ### Artist
-Sitar - S Balahander
-Surbahar - S Balachander
-Chandraveena - S Balachander
+Sitar, Surbahar and Chandraveena - S Balachander

 ### Production
 Sadharani Music Works - https://www.sadharani.com

 ## Release Links
-Sitar, Surbahar and Chandraveena is available on YouTube at https://
+Sitar, Surbahar and Chandraveena - A Musical Comparison is available on YouTube at https://www.youtube.com/watch?v=qPOx5h_GVZs.

-Purchase CD quality audio of the performance from https://chandraveena.bandcamp.com/album/
+Purchase CD quality audio of the performance from https://chandraveena.bandcamp.com/album/sitar-surbahar-and-chandraveena-a-musical-comparison.

 <notice-box>
 If you like the music, learn how you can support Chandraveena music.
 We value your patronage.